Storyboard-fm/lambda-dynamic-ephemeral-storage-example/README.md

 ### Deployment

+Preliminary Notes:

-First, install the Serverless CLI: `npm install -g serverless`
+1. Install the Serverless CLI: `npm install -g serverless`

-Second, change the value of the `s3UploadBucket` name in the `params` section of `serverless.yml`.
+2. Change the value of the `s3UploadBucket` name in the `params` section of `serverless.yml`.
 S3 bucket names need to be globally unique.
 The name defined here has already been deployed, so it will not work until you change the name of the bucket.

+3. Change the SNS permissions in the `iamRoleStatements` sections of `serverless.yml`.
+They currently point to resources in my account, but they'll need to point to your account.

 In order to deploy the example, you need to run the following command: